 Secure File Sharing is a Multi-Step Process

 Whether you are file sharing with a co-worker in the same building, a vendor in another city, or a customer on the other side of the country, it is important to make sure that your files are shared securely.
 Your data may contain sensitive information, like customer or employee information, financial reports, or intellectual property.
 This is all information that you simply can’t afford to have stolen or compromised in a malicious attack.
-However, sometimes business leaders assume that because they have a secure file sharing solution and that they are covered on the network security front.
+However, sometimes business leaders assume that because they have a secure file sharing solution and that they are covered on the managed network security solutions front.
 Unfortunately, that’s not always the case.

 Often, hackers attack file-sharing applications by infecting files with malware.
 Then when the user downloads the file, their system becomes infected as well.
 Some file sharing solutions even expose a user’s computer directory, without the user’s knowledge.
 This may allow hackers access to files the user never intended on sharing.